h2io/assh/README.md

   You can keep using your ASSH config even after you `sudo su`.
   Just use `,su` and all the configurations and scripts are available to you.

+- **ssh config templates**
+  `.config.tpl` is a template that includes `.ssh/config` and then allows you
+  to customize the values you might need expanding the environment variables.
+  The expanded template is saved to `.config` and used by the assh command.

 - **No login messages**
   By default, you get no motd messages.
 This behavior is controlled by the
   `.hushlogin` and `.hushassh` files.
 Removing these files will show you the